 The most exciting part of this process was watching new techniques being invented.
 Our composers Tom and Sergio brought it back to Munich to keep composing, learning to play, and inventing new techniques.

 It featured rich timbral control for each of the three voices.
 A new continuous pitch controller that glides freely under the performer's hand.
 An internal tube amplifier for each of the voices.
 A system for recording and playing loops of music, enabling the performer to build up layers in a composition.
-And a vast and complex electronic inner life featuring ten small computers translating between the digital and analog components.

-But the breakthrough was in how we generated the voices.
+The big breakthrough was in how we generated the voices.
 Each of the crystals was only approximately ~6MHz.
 Some were higher or lower.
 We paired high and low crystals whose frequencies were different by about 100KHz.
 Those were each placed into Colpitts oscillators and their output signals were multipled to produce a superposition signal equal to the difference.

 100KHz is still far above the human hearing range.
 To make specific audible signals, we combine the 100KHz crystal signals with digitally-generated signals to create a new superposition in the audible range.
 The natural analog vibrations propagate all the way from the crystals to the amplifier speaker to the listener's ear.